oneops/oneops-training/includes/user-2-advanced-8-conclusion.md

 As advanced user you,

-- know how to create complex assemblies
+- know how to create complex assemblies,
-- understand usage of many components
+- understand usage of many components,
-- use multiple environments
+- use multiple environments,
-- deploy releases to operation without downtime
+- and deploy releases to operation without downtime.

 ## Next Step